Jordan-Morales/crispy-system/README.md

 #### Unsolved Problems
-> Edit function effects global items instead of just individual item, current solution is to reseed main database at each login.
-  Maintaining minimum sizing for cards.
-  Working on installing a image uploading function, got image upload Cloudinary to work direct directly from code only, never made it to browser uploads.
+>Working on installing a image uploading function, got image upload Cloudinary to work direct directly from code only, never made it to browser uploads.